 A big part of being honest is always saying what you mean.
 Sometimes the truth may hurt but it is always worth taking the high road and being a straight shooter.
 Your child shouldn’t be telling another kid that they want to hang out with them but then, leave them hanging.
 They shouldn’t tell their teacher they will deliver on homework but never follow through.
 They should tell you, their parent, that they were one place on a Friday night but secretly spent the evening somewhere else.
 Good, old fashioned honest will never go out of style and will ALWAYS lead children (and adults) down a much easier path in life.

-I hope these three little nuggets to teach reliability for kids help.
+I hope these three activities to teach reliability for kids help.
 What other things do you teach your children about being reliable?